 WoR-FFU is the signature required by WoR, followed by some additional parameters, delimited by colons (

-GPTparameters specify the partition scheme used for installing the image (step 1).
+GPT-Native(RPi4-only) parameters specify the partition scheme used for the installed image (step 1).
 Only one must be specified!

 Compactparameter specifies that the image can fit on an 8 GB device (Compression was used).
 This is required if you want to apply the FFU image to a drive that has less than 14 GB of available space.

 ARM32parameters indicate the architecture of the installed image.
 This can be omitted if an ARM64 image was used.

 The command above tells the tool to create a FFU image at

 disk 2, and that the GPT partition scheme and LZX compression have been used when the ARM64 WIM image was installed.